Adeelkiani/pjsip-sample-configuration-multiple-arch/README.md

 i) Adding Bridging file

     Add following lines in bridging file

         #define PJ_AUTOCONF 1
         #import "pjsua.h"

+NOTE:

-NOTE: Possible scenario for .h file not found: Check into imported directory of pjsip files that actual directory contains all files and folder ( not xcode project directory ).
+    1. Possible scenario for .h file not found
+        Check into imported directory of pjsip files that actual directory contains all files and folder ( not xcode project directory ).